DisposaBoy/GoSublime/README.md

 Usage
 -----

-Please see USAGE.md for general usage and other tips for effective usage of GoSublime
+Please see USAGE.md and 9o.md for general usage and other tips for effective usage of GoSublime

+**NOTE** GoCode is entirely integrated into GoSublime/MarGo.
+If you see any bugs related to completion, assume they are GoSublime's bugs and I will forward bug reports as necessary.

 Settings
 --------